rz0585720/restaurant-list/README.md

 * You can view all restaurants in the websites
 * You can click any restaurant to see further information
 * You can search restaurant by name or category
+* You can add new restaurant
+* You can edit restaurant information
+* You can sort restaurants by name, category, location or rating
 ## Prerequisites
 1. [Node.js](https://nodejs.org/en)